-5.2 COST ANALYSIS
+5.2 Cost Analysis

 The major driver for the transport optimization modeling is the model execution time of one flow and transport simulation for the underlying model, which includes model computational time for simulating a chemical constituent and the number of chemical constituents that must be simulated to adequately address the plume management issues at the site.
-Table 12 lists the chemical constituents simulated, computational time for each flow, transport simulation for each site (not including computational time for optimization), and approximate number of optimization simulations performed for each formulation.
+Table 5-3 lists the chemical constituents simulated, computational time for each flow and transport simulation for each site (not including computational time for optimization), and approximate number of optimization simulations performed for each formulation.
 Generally "simulations" refers to the number of iterations of the groundwater model.
-However, due to the use of substituted functions for the numerical model in some formulations, it is impossible to calculate exactly the number of completed groundwater model simulations performed for the optimization codes.
+However, due to the use of substituted functions in place of the numerical model in some formulations, it is impossible to exactly calculate the number of completed groundwater model simulations performed for the optimization codes.